 - The Bible is God’s Word.
 It is our authority and guide.

 - Worship is a celebration of our faith.

-- Membership is a covenant where members support Redeemer with prayers, presence, gifts and service.
+- Participating membership is a covenant where members support Redeemer with prayers, presence, gifts and service.

 - All people matter to God.
 We have a deep concern for all people – the churched and un-churched.

 - Family-based ministries are a priority.
 Ministry to the whole family is a priority.

 - Excellence is strived for in all things.
 Excellence honors God and inspires people.